 The Commonwealth of Puerto Rico, whose name is literally translated as “Rich Port” is the smallest island of the Greater Antilles and a formal part of the United States.
 The island was originally discovered by Columbus and claimed for Spain.
 In 1898 the island was ceded to the United States after the Spanish-American war.
 Though Puerto Ricans were granted US citizenship in 1917, they are not eligible to vote in US presidential elections.

-Find out more about Puerto Rico Villa Rentals By Owner.
+Find out more about Puerto Rico Villa Rentals.

 St. Barts Caribbean Holiday Villas & Vacation Rentals